 Course content same as ARS 100 but requires a higher level of accomplishment and comprehension.
-No credit for students who have completed ARS 100 or used as art history credit by Art majors.
-General Studies: HU
+No credit for Art majors or non-Art majors who have completed ARS 100.
+Fee.

 ARS 302 Art of Africa, Oceania, and the Americas.
 (3)